jet/dotnet-templates/equinox-sync/README.md

         # generate a cosmos collection to store events in
         eqx init -ru 1000 cosmos

-2. We'll be operating a changefeed, so use `eqx initaux` to make a `-aux` collection (unless there already is one)
+2. We'll be operating a ChangeFeedProcessor, so use `eqx initaux` to make a `-aux` collection (unless there already is one)

         # (either add environment variables as per step 0 or use -s/-d/-c to specify them)
         # default name is "($EQUINOX_COSMOS_COLLECTION)-aux"
         eqx initaux -ru 400 cosmos

-3. To run an instance of the Etl tool
+3. To run an instance of the Sync tool

         # (either add environment variables as per step 0 or use -s/-d/-c to specify them)
-        # `defaultEtl` defines the Projector Group identity - each id has separated state in the aux collection (aka LeaseId)
+        # `defaultSync` defines the Projector Group identity ('LeaseId') - each id has separated state in the aux collection
         # `-m 1000` sets the max batch size to 1000
         # `cosmos` specifies the destination (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
         # `source -s connection -d database -c collection` specifies the input datasource